ThimbleFire/ThimbleFire/README.md

 - 👋 Hi, I’m @ThimbleFire
 - 👀 I’m interested in coffee and procedural terrain generation
-- 🌱 I’m currently learning MongoDB and how to create secure, safe network sockets
+- 🌱 I’m currently learning MongoDB and how to create secure, safe networks
 - 💞️ I’m not looking to collaborate
 - 📫 How to reach me: Ant#7654 on Discord, Anthonyeboothroyd@gmail.com, @ThimbleFire on Twitter